 On a visit to Port Fairy, I called in at the Port Fairy Historical Society in the town’s former Court House.
 I noticed old portraits on a wall.
 Amongst the faces were George and Rebecca Harman.
-The Society have a copying service and I was able to arrange for copies to be sent.
+The Society has a copying service and I was able to arrange for copies to be sent.

-From the photo of George it is obvious he was a Mason.
+From the photo of George, it is obvious he was a Mason.
 Turning to Trove, I was able to establish George was a member of the Manchester Unity Independent Order of Odd Fellows(M.U.I.O.O.F.).
 I also found a lead to the possible origin of George’s photograph:

-After Rebecca’s death in 1902, George remained in Port Fairy living in James, Gipps and Sackville Streets.
+After Rebecca’s death in 1902, George remained in Port Fairy living in James, Gipps, and Sackville Streets.
 His occupation varied from “gardener” to “independent means”.
 He also spent time with his family as the 1914 Australian Electoral Roll shows, with him residing at the home of his daughter Mary and her husband Samuel Rogers in Wodonga.
 He also spent time with his son, Herbert in Wangaratta as this article about the Wangaratta Odd Fellows Lodge in The Argus suggests:

 George passed away on September 14, 1931 at the ripe old age of 96.
 Only two of his children, Thomas and Herbert, were living at the time of his death.